MTraveller/find-that-dinner/README.md

 ![appendChild](./assets/images/readme/append-child.jpg)

 Where and timing was a bit off which triggered this error.
 I fixed the why, but I wanted it above all else as the firstChild in body.
-For that I used `prepend` as at first I was removing all children of within the body.
-Later changed to overlay above main content with a slight CSS transition of 0.4s that gives it a nice fade effect.
+For that I used `prepend` as at first I was removing all children of the body.
+Later changed to an overlay modal above main content with a slight CSS transition of 0.4s that gives it a nice fade effect.
 Actually because of this effect I had to refactor my code to make it possible as `display` property does not work with CSS transition.

 ## Validators